 - Adult beverages: Experiencing Disney World with an adult beverage in hand is an entirely different experience, if not jarring at first.
 Disney Hollywood Studios, EPCOT and Animal Kingdom all serve adult beverages from beer to cocktails to wine.
 Try turning the World Showcase at EPCOT into a global drinking game, tasting specialty drinks from each nation.
 Beer lovers should head to the Animal Kingdom to find some rare finds from Africa and India.
 But Mouseketeers beware, the Magic Kingdom is a dry park.

-- Evening hours: New within the last year, Disney has started keeping its gates open late for guests staying at Disney resorts.
+- Evening hours: Disney has started keeping its gates open late for guests staying at Disney resorts.
 And we’re talking late ... as in 2 a.m. in some instances.
 Right now things are still being tested out so these Magic Evening Hours rotate which parks are offering them on particular days during peak seasons, but it’s worth investigating.
 Most of the rides and some shops stay open, and it’s perfect for night-owl adults who want to enjoy the parks after most of the kids have gone to bed.

 - Culinary delights: You might not expect it, but Disney World is home to some fantastic, upscale restaurants featuring some of the world’s most renowned chefs.
 From Wolfgang Puck’s Café in Downtown Disney, to Todd English’s bluezoo at the Swan & Dolphin hotel to Cat Cora’s Kouzzina at Disney’s Boardwalk Area, there’s something for every palate.
 There’s even a AAA 5-Diamond restaurant, Victoria and Albert’s, that has a dress code and age requirement.